alphagov/classifyintentsapp/README.md

 The underlying framework of the app is based heavily on the micro blogging site by [Miguel Grinberg](https://github.com/miguelgrinberg/flasky) which features in the O'Reilly book [Flask Web Development](http://www.flaskbook.com).

-## Gettting started
+## Getting started

-### Environmental variables
+### Environment variables

 It is adviseable to use [autoenv](https://github.com/kennethreitz/autoenv) to manage environmental variables.

 Install with: `pip install autoenv`, and then set all environmental variables in a `.env` files.